Compressed Sensing: A Discrete Optimization Approach: Introduction

 \subsection{Contributions and Structure}

 In this paper, we approach CS using mixed integer second order cone optimization.
 We derive a second order cone relaxation of this problem and show that under mild conditions on the regularization parameter, the resulting relaxation is equivalent to the well studied basis pursuit denoising problem.
 We present a semidefinite relaxation that strengthens the second order cone relaxation and develop a custom branch-and-bound algorithm that leverages our second order cone relaxation to solve instances of CS to certifiable optimality.
-Our numerical results show that our approach produces solutions that are on average $6.22\%$ more sparse than solutions returned by state of the art benchmark methods on synthetic data in minutes.
-On real world ECG data, for a given $\ell_2$ reconstruction error our approach produces solutions that are on average $9.95\%$ more sparse than benchmark methods, while for a given sparsity level our approach produces solutions that have on average $10.77\%$ lower reconstruction error than benchmark methods in minutes.
+Our numerical results show that our approach produces solutions that are on average $6.22\%$ more sparse than solutions returned by three state of the art benchmark methods on synthetic data in minutes.
+If we restrict the comparison {to the best performing benchmark method on each problem instance,} our approach produces solutions that are on average $3.10\%$ more sparse.
+On real world ECG data, for a given $\ell_2$ reconstruction error our approach produces solutions that are on average $9.95\%$ more sparse than benchmark methods {($3.88\%$ more sparse if only compared against the best performing benchmark)}, while for a given sparsity level our approach produces solutions that have on average $10.77\%$ lower reconstruction error than benchmark methods in minutes {($1.42\%$ lower error if only compared against the best performing benchmark).
+On a real world multi-label classification task, our approach outperforms existing approaches in terms of accuracy, precision and recall. {This increase in accuracy, precision and recall comes at the expense of a significant increase in running time of several orders of magnitude.} Thus, for applications where runtime is not of critical importance, leveraging integer optimization can yield sparser and lower error solutions to CS than existing benchmarks.}